blacklane/go-libs/x/events/README.md

 On [examples/oauth/Makefile](examples/oauth/Makefile) you find a makefile with the default kafka console consumer and producer configured to use OAuth2.0 authentication.
-You just have set your OAuth Client ID and Secret.
+You only have to set your OAuth Client ID and Secret.

 ### Consumer